Skip to content

 ReactDOM.render(<Reactform />, document.getElementById('root'));

-How do React validate form input fields ?
+How does React validate form input fields?

 Example